What type of change, physical or chemical, takes place in each of... | Channels for Pearson+

 Distinction Between Changes

-Understanding the distinction between physical and chemical changes is crucial for analyzing processes in chemistry.
-Physical changes are reversible and do not affect the substance's identity, while chemical changes are often irreversible and result in new substances.
-This distinction helps in predicting the outcomes of various chemical reactions and processes.
+Understanding the distinction between physical and chemical changes is crucial in chemistry.
+Physical changes can often be reversed, while chemical changes typically cannot.
+This distinction helps in identifying processes in everyday life and in laboratory settings, allowing for better predictions of material behavior.

 Recommended video: